Box Moth Trap and Refills

 The Box Tree Moth caterpillars feed on leaves causing defoliation and dieback.
 The caterpillars produce webbing tents to protect themselves.
 Early detection and control are essential as the webbing makes effective control difficult.

-This trap should be used between March and October.
+This trap should be used between March/April and October.

 The refill allows re-use of the trap for a further season.

 Trap - Includes 1 trap and 4 pheromone lures

 Trap and Refill - Includes 1 trap and 8 pheromone lures

 Recommended density is 1 traps per 0.5 acres.

 Lures need to be changed every 5 weeks.

 Box Moth Trapping Season: Place traps in an area by mid-March and continue until October.
 It should be noted that the exact time of insect emergence will vary with location and seasonal variation.

 How and When to use the Box Moth Traps: Traps should be placed in an open area where the plants susceptible to attack are being grown.
 The traps should be mounted at a height of 1.5 to 2 metres above the ground.

 How Many Box Moth Traps Do I Need?:The current recommended density is 4 traps per hectare; this density is subject to change depending on location and severity of the moth.